JessicaThePrincess/JessicaThePrincess/README.md

 ## Stuff about Me
 - Big dumb idiot who enjoys self-teaching myself programming
 - Enjoyer of fennec foxes & red pandas
+- Avid enjoyer of spreadsheets & all things data
-- Feel free to add me on keybase & we can chat!
+- Feel free to add me on keybase & we can chat

 ### Socials